 (09) 365 9914

 Waiheke is just a 35-minute trip by fast ferry from downtown Auckland or 45 minutes from Half Moon Bay to Kennedy Point on the car and passenger ferry.
 Getting around the island is easy, with a wide range of rental options available, from luxury chauffeur cars to scooters, regular bus and taxi services and even a hop-on, hop-off bus.

 Getting to Waiheke Island couldn’t be easier, with regular ferries running from downtown Auckland seven days a week, as well as scenic flights and helicopter flights available for charter.

-The passenger ferry to Waiheke Island from downtown Auckland takes 35 minutes.
+The passenger ferry to Waiheke Island from Fullers ferry terminal in downtown Auckland takes 35 minutes.
 There is no charge to bring a bicycle with you on the ferry.
 Transport on the island includes a bus service and taxis, with cars, scooters and bicycles available for hire.
-If you want to take a car, the vehicle ferry runs from Half Moon Bay to Kennedy Point and takes around 45 minutes.
+If you want to take a car the SeaLink car and passenger ferry runs from Half Moon Bay, East Auckland (around 45 minutes) or Wynyard Quarter, Auckland City (around 60 minutes) to Kennedy Point.

 Scenic flights and helicopter flights

 Travel to the island in style on a scenic flight or by helicopter.
 There are numerous flight operators to Waiheke from various locations around Auckland.
 Some vineyards and accommodation providers have helicopter landing facilities and the flight time to Waiheke from downtown Auckland is approximately 10 minutes.

 Find out more about scenic flights.

 How long does the ferry to Waiheke Island take?